 - Online return of marks and feedback: the process whereby students access and view their marks and feedback online.

 This policy should be read in conjunction with The Ulster Assessment Handbook (http://www.ulster.ac.uk/academicoffice/download/Handbooks/Assessment%20Handbook.pdf) and principles for Assessment and Feedback for Learning

-- To standardise online assessment and feedback processes and practices at Ulster.
+- Whilst accommodating reasonable adjustments; to improve consistency in assessment and feedback processes and practices at Ulster

-- To provide structured processes for managing assignment workflows such as External Examiner access.
+- To provide structured processes for managing assignment workflows such as External Examiner access where

-- To ensure a consistent experience for students, online submission of written assignments will be the expected norm from academic year 2016/17.
+- To ensure a consistent experience for students, online submission of written assignments should be used, where practical and appropriate.

 - Academic staff should set up assignment submission points within their modules in Blackboard Learn.
 These should be contained within a clearly defined content area within the Blackboard Module area that is consistently named.
 Ulster’s Blackboard template uses the term ‘Assessment’ and it is recommended that the naming convention is used.